Strong Position. Strong Returns.

 Coterra is a premier, diversified energy company based in Houston, Texas and committed to delivering returns on and of capital across industry cycles.
 Our company was formed through the combination of Cabot Oil & Gas and Cimarex Energy.

 We hold top-tier assets onshore in the United States with a deep inventory of high-quality development projects with an industry-leading cost of supply.
 Our commodity and asset diversification help mitigate cash flow volatility and enable investment and returns to support long-term value creation.

 The Permian Basin is one of the oldest oil and gas producing basins in the United States.
 Coterra’s acreage is located in the Delaware Basin region which spans west Texas and southeast New Mexico.
-Our core acreage position includes 234,000 net acres with multi-zone development opportunities.
-We are currently focused on developing the Upper Wolfcamp, Bone Spring, and Avalon.
+Our core acreage position includes 307,000 net acres with multi-zone development opportunities.
+We are currently focused on developing the Upper Wolfcamp and Bone Spring.
 Our key sustainability practices for this asset include the use of electric horsepower for power generation, an on-demand pipeline system for recycling water, and lowering emissions through reducing flaring activity.

 The Mid-Continent oil and gas region has produced more oil than any other area in the United States since the first oil discovery in 1892.
 Coterra’s assets are primarily located in the Anadarko Basin, where it holds an acreage position of 182,000 net acres.
 Coterra’s activity is currently focused on the Woodford Shale in Western Oklahoma.
 Our key sustainability practices for this asset include the use of electric horsepower for compression and continuous emission monitoring.